 How to Apply for Railroad Retirement Benefits

 Railroad retirement benefits don’t start automatically; you have to apply for them just like Social Security.
-You can do that by contacting your closest Railroad Retirement Board office.
+You can do that by contacting your closest RRB office.

 From there, you’ll have to complete the application for benefits.
 You can do so up to three months before your actual retirement date.
 Applications can be submitted over the phone, by mail or in person.